salvat1on/GodsEye_4.0/README.md

 It should also work on other linux distrbutions but may need addition dependency installs

 1) Open install-depends.sh with a text editor

-  A) Modify line 4 and replace SHODANAPIKEY with your Shodan Api key
+2) Modify line 4 and replace SHODANAPIKEY with your Shodan Api key

-  B) Save and run install-depends.sh with the command "sudo ./install-depends.sh"
+3) Save and run install-depends.sh with the command "sudo ./install-depends.sh"

-  C) Run the command "python generate_locations.py to generate the global database
+4) Run the command "python generate_locations.py to generate the global database

 --------------------------------------------------------
 Additional Knowledge